2024–25 Aris Thessaloniki F.C. season: Season Review

-Akis Mantzios remained as manager from the previous season.
+Apostolos Mantzios remained as manager from the previous season.
 However, he was sacked on December 8th.
 Four days later, his replacement, Marinos Ouzounidis, was hired.

 In the Super League 1, Aris started with back-to-back away matches, resulting in one draw and one win.
-After a defeat from OFI Crete in Crete, Aris beat Olympiacos at home and PAOK at the Toumba Stadium.
+After a defeat from OFI in Crete, Aris beat Olympiacos at home and PAOK at the Toumba Stadium.
 With 4 wins in a row, Aris reached the top of the league after eight games.
 A draw in Athens with Panathinaikos on matchday 9 and a home win against Levadiakos meant that Aris was staying atop the table until 3 November.
 Three consecutive defeats in November resulted in Aris dropping to 5th place.

 After the end of the regular season and the 5th place, Aris participated in the European play-offs.
 The teams that entered this round, did it with half of points they won during the regular season.
 With 4 wins in 6 games, Aris finished in 5th place of the European play-off.

 In the Greek Cup, Aris entered in Fourth Round due to the 5th place finish in the previous season's Super League.
 Aris beat Ethnikos Piraeus 1-0, but was eliminated by AEK Athens in the Round of 16 with a 2-1 aggregate loss.